Global Video

 Global Video plc was a chain of British video rental stores that ceased trading in 2006.

-The chain's founder, Maq Rasul, was ranked among Scotland’s Richest Asians in a 2005 survey published by Sunrise Radio.
+The chain's founder, Maqbool (Maq) Rasul, was ranked among Scotland’s Richest Asians in a 2005 survey published by Sunrise Radio.
 His business had a number of rivals such as Blockbuster Video, Tesco DVD and LoveFilm.
 It subsequently went into administration and in June 2006, the last store closed.